ssl-hep/ServiceX/helm/docs/development/architecture.md

  Attempts to transform a sample file using the same Docker image as the transformers.
 If this fails, no transformers will be launched.
-This validates the generated code as well as the apporpriateness of the request relative to the properties in the sample file
+This validates the generated code as well as the apporpriateness of the request relative to the properties in the sample file.

 ### Transformers
 Transformers are the worker pods for a transformation request.
-They get generated transformer code from Code generator servers, compile it, and then subscribe to the RabbitMQ topic for the request.
+They get generated transformer code from Code generator servers (through the a zip file in the ConfigMap), compile it, and then subscribe to the RabbitMQ topic for the request.
 They will listen for a message (file) from the queue, and then attempt to transform the file.
 If any errors are encountered, they will post a status update and retry.
 Once the max retry limit is reached, they will mark the file as failed.
 If the file is transformed successfully, they will post an update and mark the file as done.
 A single transformer may transform multiple files.
 Once all files are complete for the transformation request, they are spun down.

 ## Error handling